On Track or Side-Tracked?

-A Canadian friend of mine tells of a former marketplace leader, a president of a substantial company, a Christ-follower, who retired to pursue the dream as told by our culture that he had “deserved.”
-That is, a life of leisure with his yacht traveling between Vancouver and New Zealand.
-A few years into that, he is wondering if the Lord might have something more for his life.
+A Canadian friend tells of a former marketplace leader, the president of a substantial company, a Christ-follower, who retired to pursue the dream our culture says he “deserved.”
+It was a life of leisure, traveling with his yacht between Vancouver and New Zealand.
+A few years into that lifestyle, he began wondering if the Lord might have something more for his life.
 He did.

-This might be a little extreme, but here we are, the healthiest, best educated, and some argue, the wealthiest generations ever to walk the earth with the direct assignment to disciple the nations.
-We have the life experience to bring grace and truth, with discipling and development with our skills from education to engineering, mentoring and management to a world in crisis.
-What is the Lord to do when we get side tracked—the potential rescuers drifting off with indifference and inattention?
+That might be a little extreme, but here we are – the healthiest, best-educated, and some may argue, the wealthiest generations ever to walk the earth.
+We have the life experience to bring grace and truth to a world in crisis, using our skills in education and engineering, mentoring and management.
+And we have a direct assignment from the Lord to disciple the nations.
+But what is He to do when we, the potential rescuers, get side-tracked and drift off with indifference and inattention?

-Another from Canada, attended a MissionNext event.
-He and his wife decided they could go into the nations, offering their skills.
+Another gentleman from Canada attended a MissionNext event.
+He and his wife decided they would offer their skills and go out to the nations.
 They went first to Indonesia, then to Malaysia.
-Later in the decade, his wife died of cancer.
-He reports, “Those were the best years of our married life.”
+His wife died of cancer later that same decade, but he reported, “Those were the best years of our married life.”

-If we can hasten the day of his coming, we can certainly delay the day.
-We can be involved in God’s global cause, or miss it.
-Are you on track for that or side tracked?
-What is your life choice for the next stage of your life, whatever your age?
-Why not register or login at ExploreNext to find a track that is surprisingly well suited to you?
+If we can hasten the day of His coming, then we can certainly also delay it.
+We can be involved in God’s global cause or miss it.
+Are you on track to hasten His return or are you side-tracked?
+What are you planning for the next stage of your life?
+Why not register or login on MissionNext to find a track that is surprisingly well-suited to you?